bluprince13/coding-interview-prep/README.md

 It's also okay to fail.
 I have failed so many times that I have lost count.
-I have even done, and failed, interviews where I had no intention of joining the company, but I just wanted the practice so that I had a better chance of nailing the interviews that mattered. :P What doesn't kill you makes you stronger. :)
+I have even done, and failed, interviews where I had no intention of joining the company, but I just wanted the practice so that I had a better chance of nailing the interviews that mattered. :stuck_out_tongue: What doesn't kill you makes you stronger. :smiley:

 [Tweet me](https://twitter.com/vipinajayakumar) if this repo has been useful to you.
-:) I wish you all the best at your interviews and your programming career.
+:smiley: I wish you all the best at your interviews and your programming career.
 May the force be with you.
 Don't be evil.